phaserjs/phaser/README.md

 * Removed a `console.log` from the TilingSprite generator.
 * Sound.position can no longer become negative, meaning calls to AudioContextNode.start with negative position offsets will no longer throw errors (thanks @Weedshaker #2351 #2368)
 * The default state of the internal property `_boundDispatch` in Phaser.Signal is now `false`, which allows for use of boundDispatches (thanks @alvinlao #2346)
-* The Tiled parser only supports un-compressed layer data.
+* The Tiled parser only supports uncompressed layer data.
 Previously it would silently fail, now it detects if layer compression is used and displays a console warning instead (thanks @MannyC #2413)
 * The Tiled parser now removes the `encoding` parameter so that a subsequent process doesn't try to decode the data again (thanks @MannyC #2412)
 * Ensure a parent container is a Group before removing from its hash (thanks @rblopes #2397)
 * The Game Object Input Handler now checks to see if the Object was destroyed during the `onInputDown` phase, and bails out early if so (thanks @zeterain #2394)